-1. model spatial problems with vectors, lines, planes, curves and surfaces in t dimensional space three- a,b,c 2. use differentiation to compute tangent lines and tangent planes a,b,c 3. use differentiation for multivariate functions to find relative extrema and relative of change ates a,b,c 4. set up and evaluate multiple integrals for regions in the plane and in space a,b 5. use iterated integrals to measure areas, compute volumes and find centers mass of a,b,c 6. analyze infinite series for convergence using a range of tests a, e1,e2 7. find intervals of convergence for power series and represent functions with series a,b,c, n power e1,e2 8. use MATLAB to analyze and solve geometric, computational, and symbol problems for topics above ic d Course assessment tools Please describe below all assessment tools that are used in the course.
+- 1. model spatial problems with vectors, lines, planes, curves and surfaces in threedimensional space a,b,c - 2. use differentiation to compute tangent lines and tangent planes a,b,c - 3. use differentiation for multivariate functions to find relative extrema and rates of change a,b,c - 4. set up and evaluate multiple integrals for regions in the plane and in space a,b - 5. use iterated integrals to measure areas, compute volumes and find centers of mass a,b,c - 6. analyze infinite series for convergence using a range of tests a,e1,e2 - 7. find intervals of convergence for power series and represent functions with power series a,b,c,e1,e2 - 8. use MATLAB to analyze and solve geometric, computational, and symbolic problems for topics above d

+Course assessment tools

+Please describe below all assessment tools that are used in the course.
 You may also indicate the percentage that each assessment contributes to the final grade.